Gardening tips for older people

 Garden lovers will want to choose and maintain the planting for as long as possible.
 From experience I recommend that pruning the roses will be something that a real gardener wants to keep doing for as long as possible.
 Deadheading is easy, beneficial to the plant and very satisfying.

 On the other hand, ripping down ivy is best left to someone with muscle and stamina.
-And the scar on my father’s face suggests that pruning fruit trees with long-handled loppers could be handed over soon rather than later too.
+And the scar on my father’s face suggests that pruning fruit trees with long-handled loppers could be handed over sooner rather than later too.

 The perennial gardener will have favourites that they’d like to plant year after year.
 Can you help with the planting so they can do the tending?
 In my parents’ garden it is green beans, tomatoes and cosmos that have continued to give pleasure and picking for many years.